 The way your passion translates to your customer gives them insight into you, your company culture, and the product you produce.
 Be knowledgeable.
-Do your homework on the product you are producing, and translate why the customer should do business with you over you competitors.
+Do your homework on the product you are producing, and translate why the customer should do business with you over your competitors.

-The sweetest sound a personal can hear is their name.
+The sweetest sound a person can hear is their name.
 When you refer to your customer by their first name it lets them know they are worth remembering.
 There is something special about them that has left an impression on you to remember them.

 If we are not happy and delighted about our own Business/Profession, we can never really delight our Customers.
 This is the first impression your customer gets when they interact with your business.
 First impressions can have a huge impact on the overall sentiment of the customer about your business.

 We should allow the service attitude to radiate through our persona.
-Your customer will react differently to an employee that addresses their situation with their arms crossed staring at the floor then a employee who is listening intently and looking them in the eye.
+Your customer will react differently to an employee that addresses their situation with their arms crossed staring at the floor then an employee who is listening intently and looking them in the eye.

 Although it may be incredibly hard to keep your emotions in check when a customer is venting frustration through you.
-Remember, take a deep breath and realize this is not about you, you re not the problem just the answer to their problem.
+Remember, take a deep breath and realize this is not about you, you're not the problem just the answer to their problem.

 The one person who is given the opportunity to show concern and solve their problem.
 Be the hero.
-Emotions when expressed in the right way at the right time give us an opportunity to connect with the customer for a life time.
+Emotions when expressed in the right way at the right time give us an opportunity to connect with the customer for a lifetime.